GOOGLE MAPS’S SUMMER 2016 REDESIGN

 In any event, the label changes we see at z11 mark the start of a trend—and as we continue across our remaining eight zooms (z12 through z19), we see a number of other label changes:

 So with all of the changes, how different is the map now?

 Let’s count the number of label changes on each zoom and plot them:

 Across all of our San Francisco zooms, 28 labels have been added, while 38 labels have been removed—giving us a total of 66 label changes.

-But our graph above is deceptive: even though there have been 66 changes, only five zooms have different totals than before:
+But our graph above is deceptive: even though there have been 66 changes, only five zooms have a different total than before: